Quitaúna (CPTM)

-Quitaúna is a train station, belonging to ViaMobilidade Line 8-Diamond, located in the municipality of Osasco.
+Quitaúna is a train station, belonging to ViaMobilidade Linhas 8 e 9 Line 8-Diamond, located in the municipality of Osasco.

 History

 Built by Estrada de Ferro Sorocabana (EFS) on 29 May 1929, in the district of Quitaúna.
 In 1934, the main building was renovated, due to the increase of commuter demand.
-With the installation of Brazilian Army Headquarters in the end of the 1930s and beginning of the 1940s, the station was renamed to Duque de Caxias, name used between 1939 and 1948.
-On 8 April 1953, the station receives a new building.
-In 1971, FEPASA absorbs EFS and rebuilts the station, reopened on 25 January 1979.
-In 1996, CPTM absorbs the old FEPASA West Line, renaming it to Line B-Grey.
+With the installation of Brazilian Army Headquarters at the end of the 1930s and beginning of the 1940s, the station was renamed Duque de Caxias, with this name used between 1939 and 1948.
+On 8 April 1953, the station received a new building.
+In 1971, FEPASA absorbed EFS and rebuilt the station, which was reopened on 25 January 1979.
+In 1996, CPTM absorbed the old FEPASA West Line, renaming it Line B-Grey.
 In March 2008, the line was renamed again to Line 8-Diamond.